Blackbear (musician): 2016: Drink Bleach, Cashmere Noose, and Mansionz

 On April 20, 2016, Blackbear released his fourth EP, Drink Bleach, which featured appearances from "Boyfriend" collaborator Mike Posner as well as American hip-hop recording artist and The HBK Gang co-founder P-Lo.

 Throughout the year, Blackbear collaborated with other artists such as American rock band Linkin Park as well as Jacob Sartorius and Phoebe Ryan.
 He also toured with Hoodie Allen, whose 2016 track and Happy Camper promotional single "Champagne and Pools" also featured Blackbear.
 Mid-year, he joined Super Duper Kyle and Tinashe on their tours.

 On August 2, 2016, Blackbear released his fifth EP, titled Cashmere Noose, through SoundCloud.
 He handled the EP's production entirely on his own through his production collective Beartrap Records.
 The original version of Cashmere Noose can still be found on Blackbear's SoundCloud page.
-The deluxe version of Cashmere Noose peaked at number one on the iTunes R&B charts and number six overall on iTunes, just behind Beyonce's Lemonade and Drake's Views.
+The deluxe version of Cashmere Noose peaked at number one on the iTunes R&B charts and number six overall on iTunes, just behind Beyoncé's Lemonade and Drake's Views.

 Blackbear was also featured in Olivia O'Brien's single "Root Beer Float", released September 15, 2016.
 He also released the track "If I Could I Would Feel Nothing", a freestyle originally posted on his Twitter that eventually became a promotional single for his upcoming third studio album.

 In late 2016, Blackbear formed the alternative hip-hop duo Mansionz with frequent collaborator and singer-songwriter Mike Posner.
 Mansionz has been active since 2016 and is based out of Los Angeles, California.
 The duo released their debut single, "STFU", on December 9, 2016.
 The song features rapper Spark Master Tape.
 Mansionz released two more singles in early 2017, "Rich White Girls" and "Dennis Rodman", the latter of which features the basketball player Dennis Rodman.
 Both of these singles, along with "STFU", were featured on Mansionz' self-titled debut album which was released on March 24, 2017, and features guest appearances from G-Eazy, Soren Bryce, CyHi the Prynce, and Snoozegod.